 Facilities and Construction Staff

 Barry Fritz is the Technical Operations Director.
 The Technical Operations department provides support for events held in Leffler Chapel & Performance Center’s Musser Auditorium and the Brossman Common’s Koon’s Activity Venue.
-Barry has been with the college for over 16 years.
+Barry has been with the college since 1995.
 Barry has also served as a faculty member, resident designer, and technical director for the college’s Theatre Division.
 He has a BFA degree in Theatre from Indiana University of Pennsylvania.

-Joe Yurkovic is the Office/Work Station Manager for Facilities Management and has been employed at the College since 1996.
-Joe oversees the day-to-day operation of the Facilities Management front office, including the work order system.
-He also handles accounts payable for the department and acts as administrator for the departments P-Card (purchasing card/Visa), and is responsible for the water quality/chemistry of the College swimming pool.
+Robert Mrgich is the Office/Work Station Manager for Facilities Management and has been employed at the College since 2012.
+Bob oversees the day-to-day operation of the Facilities Management front office, including the work order system.
+He also handles accounts payable for the department and acts as administrator for the departments P-Card (purchasing card/Visa).

 Sharon Defenderfer is the Administrative Assistant at Facilities Management.
 Sharon answers the many telephone calls from the campus community for assistance.
 Her responsibilities also include filing and correspondence involving campus construction and events, and managing the schedule for the Director of Facilities Management.
-In addition, Sharon manages the College’s vehicle/motorpool reservations and reports.
-Sharon has been employed at the College for eleven years.
+In addition, Sharon manages the College’s vehicle/Motorpool reservations and reports.
+Sharon has been employed at the College since 2001.